digital-work-lab/handbook/docs/lab_basics/Vacation.md

     - [ ] **the reason or purpose for the vacation.**

 ### 1.3 Deadlines and Timelines:
-+	Vacation requests should be submitted within a specified timeframe prior to the intended vacation period (e.g., two weeks in advance).
-+	Communicate any exceptions or specific deadlines for submitting vacation requests, such as during peak academic periods or restricted periods.
-+	Ensure students are aware of the time it takes for their request to be processed and approved.
++ The application for a leave of absence can be **submitted by post** to the **[Registrar's Office](https://www.uni-bamberg.de/en/central-university-administration/department-studying-teaching/academic-registrars-office/)** until **30 October in the winter semester** and until **30 April in the summer semester.**
++ If the valid, unforeseeable reason for the leave of absence does not arise until a later date, the application can be **submitted by post until 5 December in the winter semester** and **until 5 June in the summer semester.**

 ### 1.4 Notification of Request:
 + Upon successful submission of a vacation request, students should receive an acknowledgment or confirmation email indicating that their request has been received.